craftcms/cms/docs/README.md

 # Introduction

-{intro} Craft is a content management system (CMS) that’s laser-focused on doing one thing really, really well: *managing content*.
+Craft is a content management system (CMS) that’s laser-focused on doing one thing really, really well: *managing content*.
 And since content comes in all shapes and sizes, we’ve built Craft to be as flexible as possible, without compromising on the ease of use for content authors.

 ## Who it’s For